Ringing and echoes from black bounces surrounded by the string cloud: Quasinormal modes and echoes of black bounces surrounded by the string cloud

 As $a$ increasing, we can see from Fig. \ref{echo2} and Fig. \ref{echo3} that the peak value of the effective potential hardly changes, but its potential well width becomes smaller and smaller.
 This means that the time required for gravitational waves to reach another peak from one peak becomes shorter so that the gravitational wave echo signal appears sooner after the initial quasinormal ringing, and the time interval between gravitational wave echoes is smaller when $a$ is larger.
+We only made a qualitative analysis of time delay between gravitational wave echoes, while Refs \cite{Cardoso:2016rao,Cardoso:2016oxy} conducted a quantitative study on it, which proved that time delay has the logarithmic dependence on the width of the cavity.

 In Figs. \ref{echo_e1}, \ref{echo_e2}, and \ref{echo_e3}, we show the GWs echoes of electromagnetic field perturbation to black bounces in a cloud of strings.
 Time-domain profiles for electromagnetic field perturbations near the threshold $a_c$ ($a_c=1.11111$ for $M=0.5,L=0.1$) show the distinct echoes signal.
 But the echoes signal seems to become less clear as $a$ increases.
 If $a$ continues to increase, the echoes will become characteristic quasinormal ringing with a power-law tail, as shown in Fig. \ref{worm_a} (right panel).
 Such similar characteristics also exist for scalar field perturbations to black bounces in a cloud of strings, as shown in Fig. \ref{worm_a} (left panel).
 We also study the effect of the string cloud parameter $L$ on the quasinormal ringing of the wormhole surrounded by the string cloud in Fig. \ref{worm_L}.
 We can observe that there are weak echoes signal for the quasinormal ringing corresponding to the red solid line, but not for other cases.
 Perhaps the answer can be found in the effective potential.
 From Fig. \ref{worm_VL}, we can see that the string cloud parameter $L$ has a very significant impact on the effective potential.
 Its increase causes the effective potential to change from unimodal to bimodal and then unimodal again.
 It is the double-peak effective potential (red solid line) in Fig. \ref{worm_VL} that causes the gravitational wave to be captured in the potential well, so that the echoes signal appear.